The Web address of this article is

 proposes that this is usually a false-self delusion designed to avoid facing one

-or more underlying problems.
+or more underlying primary problems.

-relationship over time.
-Doing this is part of self-improvement
+is part of

-in this
+Lesson 4 in this

-educational Web site.
+self-improvement Web site.

 Pause, breathe, and recall why you read this article.
 Did you get what you